 After the 15 minute breakout session, bring everyone back to the main virtual meeting and have the teams present their creation.
 Vote on the best one with thumbs up and cheers.

 Growing up, one of my favorite games to play was Risk, the game of global domination that meshes perfectly with my own aspirations.
-Risk is a game of cutthroat collaboration, friendly competition, resource management and other strategic dynamics that make it perfect for online team building games.
+Risk is a game of cutthroat collaboration, friendly competition, resource management and other strategic dynamics that make it perfect for team building online.

-The most flexible way to play a Risk-like game online is to use one of the many clones, for example Conquer Club, which provides a free browser based online game that works for remote teams.
+The most flexible way to play Risk-like team games online is to use one of the many clones, for example Conquer Club, which provides a free browser based game.

 Here is how it works:

 - Send everyone on your team a free game board from a site like Web Sudoku.

 - Challenge each player to complete the game board as quickly as possible.

 - The first player to complete the game board with 100% accuracy is the winner.

 For Sudoku Throw-down, you can easily up the competitive spirit by including prizes for the top three finishers.
 I recommend nerd-friendly prizes like more Sudoku puzzles, science kits and white boards.